Tag Archive for: pasture

 That is unless you have a tool (like FeedXL) to interpret the numbers for you.

-Let me show you what I (Nerida) mean.
-The analysis below shows the analysis result numbers for the bottom pasture at our place, but they are kind of meaningless unless we look at them in terms of how much of that pasture a horse eats and how much nutrient is provided compared to the amount of nutrient the horse actually needs.
+The analysis below shows the analysis result numbers a pasture, but they are kind of meaningless unless we look at them in terms of how much of that pasture a horse eats and how much nutrient is provided compared to the amount of nutrient the horse actually needs.

 Take phosphorus for example, the pasture contains 1.45 g/kg of phosphorus, which is only enough to meet 39% of a late pregnant (month 11) mare’s requirement if she was given full time access to this pasture.

-Our pasture is native pasture and our soils are low in phosphorus so the pasture is lower in phosphorus than most pastures.
-BUT, point is 1.45 g/kg of phosphorus was only a number until we put it in terms of what our late pregnant mare needs each day to meet her requirement (note to my husband, we don’t have a late pregnant mare, this is just an example, in case you are panicking right now!
-No promises for the future though, it’s all part of my professional development right! )
+This pasture is native pasture, and the soils are low in phosphorus, so the pasture is lower in phosphorus than most pastures.
+BUT point is 1.45 g/kg of phosphorus was only a number until we put it in terms of what our late pregnant mare needs each day to meet her requirement.

 You will also see from the diet readout from FeedXL below that the pasture only diet (bar graph with the green and red bars) is not meeting requirements for multiple other nutrients for this late pregnant mare, which also would have been difficult to determine just from reading the analysis numbers alone.